How much does a Walt Disney World holiday cost?

 I did plug in some budget allowances for taking a few Uber or Lyft rides (though no Minnie Vans, since we think they’re not in service now) that take you all around Disney property with ease.
-There are more vans overall now, and they’re growing the fleet.
 It’s a great way to travel if you’re in a rush or just worn out after a long day and don’t want to wait for the bus.
 Bus lines are considerably longer in many cases due to social distancing.
 For large, sprawling properties like Coronado Springs, it can be a relief to be dropped off right at your door.

-I bumped up the souvenir budget a bit, but not by enough money to be buying custom lightsabers for your kids.
-Spending $35 a day can score you some of the “cooler” toys but not the most expensive Disney has to offer.
-Adjust that number up or down accordingly to your plans.
+I bumped up the souvenir budget a bit, but not by enough to buy custom lightsabers for your kids.
+Spending $35 (£25) a day can score you some of the “cooler” toys but not the most expensive Disney has to offer.
+Adjust that number up or down according to your plans.

 Disney World on a luxury budget

 I settled on a standard room at Polynesian Village.
-At certain times of year, you might consider booking a club room at Polynesian or Contemporary (here’s more on Club Level at Disney).
+At certain times of the year, you might consider booking a club room at Polynesian or Contemporary (here’s more on Club Level at Disney).
 This room cost was significantly higher: more than double our moderate choice and five times the price of our budget lodging example.
 Convenience costs money at Disney World.
 Premium lodging at Disney World has seen the highest percentage increase of all the expenses we keep track of.

 Disney World sells a more expensive version of Park Hopper tickets, dubbed Park Hopper Plus.
-While it does come with more extras than a standard Park Hopper ticket, such as access to the Disney waterparks, you probably won’t use them on a four-day trip, so we stuck with the regular Park Hopper option.
+While it does come with more extras than a standard Park Hopper ticket, such as access to the Disney water parks, you probably won’t use them on a four-day trip, so we stuck with the regular Park Hopper option.
 If you plan to stay longer, Park Hopper Plus can make sense.
 Once again, Undercover Tourist saved us almost $100 (£73) on park tickets.

-- Hollywood Studios: The Brown Derby and Sci-Fi Dine-in Theater
+- Hollywood Studios: The Hollywood Brown Derby and Sci-Fi Dine-in Theater

 - Animal Kingdom: Satu’li Canteen and Tiffins